ErwinsExpertise/go-sliding-window/README.md

 ### todo

 Optimal bandwidth allocation (when to timeout and retry) requires good estimates of the actual round-trip time between endpoints A and B in a Session, which may not be known in advance and may evolve over time.
 Currently this is just a user supplied parameter when creating a Session, and no exponential back-off is used.
-Nats runs over TCP anyway, so this may or may not be important to implement in `swp`.
-To make a session more convenient to configure however, we do plan to implement [Jacobson/Karels algorithm for RTT estimation](https://en.wikipedia.org/wiki/TCP_congestion-avoidance_algorithm) in the near future (p304 of Peterson and Davie).
+To make a session more convenient to configure however, we do plan to implement the [Jacobson/Karels algorithm for RTT estimation](https://en.wikipedia.org/wiki/TCP_congestion-avoidance_algorithm) in the near future (p304 of Peterson and Davie).

 ### credits